axeluhl/sailing-analytics/wiki/info/security/permission-concept.md

 An alternative strategy is just creating a completely new top level tenant for the 49er boat class races of “tw2017”.
 This would not introduce a hierarchy, but would require users that have roles for all boat classes to have their roles for both tenants instead of only the role for the parent tenant.

+For now, we will not consider the concept of subtenants further.

 ### Administration of Authorization

 This section will discuss how it is determined if a user can grant or revoke a permission.
 Therefore, we define two rules: